 Supports technical founders in finding product-market fit

-LASTMILE's deep learning dialogue technology goes beyond NLP, allowing the next generation of intelligent bots and assistants to engage in in human-like, layered dialogue.
+RASA's deep learning dialogue technology goes beyond NLP, allowing the next generation of intelligent bots and assistants to engage in in human-like, layered dialogue.
 This leads to more more natural conversations with higher retention and engagement.
-Early verticals where LASTMILE's technology is applied includes insurance companies and banks.
+Early verticals where RASA's technology is applied include insurance companies and banks.

 The broader mission of the company is to develop AI technology to make conversational AI happen.
 An early example of this ambition is rasa NLU, an open-source alternative to wit.ai, api.ai or LUIS.